robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 individual differences in habitat selection
 -->

+Social structure influenced by large scale processes, eg resources Animals select for these same processes, habitat selection, as measured by RSF All of these processes are influenced by scale: RSFs are are influenced Habitat selection johnsons four orders Mayor 2009, scale can be explicitly considered sociality across scales of sociality + temporal and spatial as shown above ML networks present a framework for this

 Social structure is influenced by large scale processes such as resource availability and seasonality
 (<span class="citeproc-not-found" data-reference-id="Peigner_2019">**???**</span>),